 - It’s easy to get swept away in the routine of life, away from your goals.
 A life coach helps you stay focused.

-- With a coach, there is always an advantage of having an unbiased, non judgmental viewpoint from a person who wants you to achieve your goals.
-Someone who has no ulterior motive rather wants to see you achieve your goals as effectively as you would want to.
+- With a coach, there is always an advantage of having an unbiased, non-judgmental viewpoint from a person who wants you to achieve your goals.
+Someone who has no ulterior motive rather wants to see you reconnect to your power and manifest your goals as easily and effectively as you would want to.

-- Along with the coach, you can achieve what you want faster and in a more efficient way.
+- Along with the coach, you can achieve what you want in an easy and effective way.

-- It’s more fun to have someone along with you, someone who makes the efforts to understand you, listens to you, supports you and motivates you.
+- It can be more fun to have someone along with you, someone who makes the effort to understand you, listens to you, supports you and encourages you.

 In what situations can you benefit from coaching?